ScalABM/agora/README.md

 The Markets API explicitly defines various non-equilibrium processes by which market prices and quantities are determined.

 ### Requirements
-The Markets API needs to be sufficiently flexible in order to handle markets for relatively homogeneous goods (firm non-labor inputs, firm outputs, final consumption goods, standard financial products etc.) as well as markets for relative heterogeneous goods (i.e., labor, housing, non-standard financial products, etc).
+The Markets API needs to be sufficiently flexible in order to handle markets for relatively homogeneous goods (firm non-labor inputs, firm outputs, final consumption goods, standard financial products etc.) as well as markets for relatively heterogeneous goods (i.e., labor, housing, non-standard financial products, etc).

 Here is my (likely incomplete) list..